The World In Play: Chapter 6: Consequences

-Stevenson was pretty much an enigma, Raoul mused.
+Stevenson is pretty much an enigma, Raoul mused.
 He worried about property values, safe streets — things Raoul never thought about — and most confusing of all, the man worked.
 Two or three times, Raoul had seen him downstairs behind the Bar.
-What sort of vampire was that?
+What sort of vampire is that?

 What sort of vampires were the San Francisco types?
 Some of them were gay, some weren't; some were definitely drones; some seemed to like Cambells, some didn't, but Raoul hadn't seen any of them contest with Stevenson.

 There he goes now, Raoul thought, right on time: It was nearly closing time for the White Elephant and Stevenson and his friends were going out on watch.
 Now that was just poor hunting management.
 If you didn't cull the herd, the strain weakened.
 If the prey weakened, the vampire would weaken.
 Everyone knew that.
 Raoul would be doing the entire vampire race a favor if he stopped Stevenson.
 Right, he thought.
 Absolutely.
 There was just the problem of how.
 He'd think of something.
 Raoul diCosta ordered another Bloodshot, and kept observing and scheming for another hour before departing for Oakland.